 When African Parks assumed responsibility of Majete Wildlife Reserve in 2003, it was nearly devoid of all wildlife and was in the process of being denuded of its trees through the charcoal trade.
 Since then, it has become a case study for positive conservation development, with a pioneering rehabilitation and reintroduction programme that has set a precedent for similar projects across Africa.

 By the early 1990s almost all wildlife, including elephants, lions and sable, eland, had been exterminated from Majete.
 All that remained were a few antelope.
 After overhauling law enforcement and engaging with communities, we were able to start restoring the ecosystem.
 Major reintroductions of iconic species began with black rhinos in 2003.
-Elephants followed in 2006, lions in 2012, giraffe in 2018, cheetahs in 2019 and most recently wild dogs in 2021.
+Elephants followed in 2006, lions in 2012, giraffes in 2018, cheetahs in 2019 and most recently wild dogs in 2021.
 Overall, we have brought in more than 5000 animals from 17 different species, making this budding reserve one of only two Big Five destinations in Malawi.

 Herbivores: Kudu, hippo, reedbuck, common duiker, bushbuck, Sharpe’s grysbok and suni were among the few species of antelope remaining in the reserve.
 A number of other species have been reintroduced in Majete, including elephant, black rhino, buffalo, eland, sable, waterbuck, nyala, Lichtenstein’s hartebeest, zebra and impala.